Reference Lists (List of Values)

 Implementation Steps:

-1. Add the [ReferenceList] attribute to the property you wish to use a reference list for
+attribute to the property to map the reference list to the property

 Example